0xAX/linux-insides/Initialization/linux-initialization-10.md

 Now we can finally start doing some real work..
 ```

 The `do_basic_setup` will reinitialize [cpuset](https://www.kernel.org/doc/Documentation/cgroups/cpusets.txt) to the active CPUs, initialize the `khelper` - which is a kernel thread which used for making calls out to userspace from within the kernel, initialize [tmpfs](http://en.wikipedia.org/wiki/Tmpfs), initialize `drivers` subsystem, enable the user-mode helper `workqueue`  and make post-early call of the `initcalls`.
-We can see openinng of the `dev/console` and dup twice file descriptors from `0` to `2` after the `do_basic_setup`:
+We can see opening of the `dev/console` and dup twice file descriptors from `0` to `2` after the `do_basic_setup`:

 ```C